MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 With that, all runtime-created data is removed, the only thing that may remain are function pointers which were static anyway, and accessing them will produce a safe error.

+## Testing

+Now that the module is 'complete', how can it be tested, and what is needed for testing?

+### Objective retrospective

+The objective was to write a `proc`-file that functions as a regular `file` with memory in `RAM`.
+It should handle `open`, `read`, `write`, and `lseek`.

+A simple way of testing is to `modprobe rust_proc_ram_file && cat /proc/rust-proc-file`.
+See that nothing is there.

+Then `echo "abcd" > /proc/rust-proc-file && cat /proc/rust-proc-file` and
+see that `abcd` is displayed in the terminal.

+Then `echo "defg" > /proc/rust-proc-file && cat /proc/rust-proc-file` and
+see that only `defg` is displayed in the terminal.

+Then `echo "defg" >> /proc/rust-proc-file && cat /proc/rust-proc-file` and
+see that `defg\nabcd` is displayed in the terminal.

+That's a simple test to cover very basic `open`, `read`, and `write` functionality, but no concurrency or `seeking`.

+I wrote this small tester that will:

+1. Check opening the file with different open-options (like `trucate` truncates the file).
+2. Check reading and writing.
+3. Check writing, seeking, and reading.
+4. Check writing, seeking, and overwriting.
+5. Check writing concurrently, and then reading.
+6. Check writing concurrently while the module is unloaded/reloaded.

+If this was a serious module that should be shipped to users, then further testing of edge-conditions, weird user inputs, and fuzzing would be appropriate, but for a simple demo-module that will have to be enough.

 ## Summing up

 All important parts are now covered, the actual implementation of `pread`, `pwrite`, `plseek`, is fairly boring